Aryan-9907/SIH/README.md

 ---

-## About This Project
+## 🌤️ About This Project

-**WeatherGPT** is an AI-first conversational weather intelligence platform developed as a **vibe-coded prototype for Smart India Hackathon 2026 — Problem Statement 26068**.
+**WeatherGPT** is an AI-first conversational weather platform developed as a **vibe-coded prototype for Smart India Hackathon 2026 — Problem Statement 26068**.

-The project addresses the problem of weather information being spread across different sources and interfaces by providing a single conversational interface where users can ask questions about current conditions, forecasts, rainfall, wind, weather safety, and everyday planning.

-Unlike a traditional weather application that primarily displays weather values, **WeatherGPT allows users to ask questions in natural language and receive contextual explanations based on structured weather data.**
+Instead of simply displaying weather numbers, WeatherGPT lets users **ask questions about the weather in natural language** and receive contextual explanations using structured weather data.

-The application combines weather data retrieval, conversational AI, location search, forecasts, weather insights, safety information, interactive maps, multilingual UI, voice input, and Android packaging into one platform.
+The platform brings together 🌡️ weather data, 🤖 conversational AI, 📍 location intelligence, 📊 forecasts & insights, 🚨 safety information, 🗺️ maps, 🇮🇳 multilingual UI, 🎙️ voice input, and 📱 Android support in one polished experience.

-This project was built with **AI-assisted / vibe-coded development**, with the goal of rapidly prototyping and refining a polished SIH-ready product experience.
+Development was accelerated using **AI-assisted / vibe-coded development** to rapidly prototype, test and refine the application.

 ---

 ## 🎯 Smart India Hackathon

-**Problem Statement ID:** 26068

-**Problem Statement:**
-**WeatherGPT: Conversational AI for Weather Forecasting, Alerts, and Climate Information**
+**Problem Statement:** `26068` — *WeatherGPT: Conversational AI for Weather Forecasting, Alerts, and Climate Information*

-**Organization:** Ministry of Earth Sciences (MoES)
+🏛️ **Organization:** Ministry of Earth Sciences (MoES)

-**Department:** India Meteorological Department (IMD)
+🌦️ **Department:** India Meteorological Department (IMD)

-**Category:** Software
+💻 **Category:** Software

-**Theme:** Disaster Management
+🚨 **Theme:** Disaster Management

-Official problem statement:
+🔗 **Official Problem Statement:**
 https://sih.gov.in/sih2026PS

 ---